Arriving In Nepal

 Nepal’s electricity supply theoretically 220V/50Hz, fluctuates widely.
 Power-cuts are frequent, though most major hotels in cities will have generators.
 Note that voltage stabilizer is essential if you’re using sensitive equipment while you are in trek period like a laptop computer or television.

 If there is one thing that will enrich any visit to Nepal it is a knowledge- however rudimentary of the Nepali language and a willingness to attempt conversation with those you meet during your travel.
 Carrying a simple phrase book will pay enormous dividends, and if you are fortunate enough travel with a Nepali who speaks some English you will have much fun learning the basics of spoken Nepali.
-It linguistic roots are in Sanskrit, the ancient Indo-European literary language of India, and like Hindi, with which it has much in common, it is normally written in the Devanagiri script.
+It linguistic roots are in Sanskrit, the ancient Indo-European literary language of India.

 The vast majority of Nepalis are friendly, helpful and scrupulously honest, but constant exposure to what can only be perceived as giddy levels of affluence and the carefree attitudes of foreigners in the more popular areas has led many into temptation.
 A level of vigilance of care of required in these place- to keep honest folk honest as much as anything.